sagemath/sagewiki_to_gh-2022-10-10/sd2-where.md

  * arithmetic architecture: As of 13:04 we are in William's office.

- * [:sd2-singular-configure:Singular]: As of 13:04 we are in William's office.
+ * [:sd2-singular-configure:Singular]: As of 16:45 we are still in William's office.

  * gap group goodness: